Khevsureti: Religion

 Their religion is a unique mixture of Georgian Orthodox Christianity and pre-Christian cults.
 They worship sacred places locally known as jvari ('cross'), khati ('icon') or salotsavi ('sanctuary').
-Aside from their religious character, these were the sites where the locals discussed and decided common matters such as raids against enemies, peace-making, appeals of various characters, etc. Even during the Soviet period, with its harsh restrictions against any religious activities, each year the Georgian highlanders gathered with a group of elder Orthodox Christian priests and performed their traditional rituals.

 Historical population figures

 As of the 1873 census, Khevsureti had a population of 4,872.
 By 1926, the population shrank to 3,885.

 Figures from the Russian imperial census of 1873 given in Dr. Gustav Radde's Die Chews'uren und ihr Land (ein monographischer Versuch) untersucht im Sommer 1876 ("The Khewsurs and their country (a monographic attempt) examined in the summer of 1876") published by Cassel in 1878, divide the villages of Khevsureti into eight communities: